 5 ways Graduation Teams support students

 Choosing the right school just got even more important: U.S. graduation rates were only 38 percent in 2010; Canadian rates were nearly 60 percent for that same time period.
 Knowing this, it’s essential that you choose a college that works with you from enrollment to graduation.
-Graduation Teams at University of Phoenix support students even before they enroll.
-Each team is made up of three advisors specializing in an important area of student life: enrollment, academic and finance.
+Graduation teams at University of Phoenix support students even before they enroll.
+Each team is made up of three representatives specializing in an important area of student life: enrollment, academic and finance.

 Not only do Graduation Teams assist with the practical realities of a higher education, including paying for school and balancing work, life and college — they also help students remain focused for the duration.

 Anthony Ortiz, an enrollment manager, explains, “We invest in training our Graduation Teams to create the best student experience possible.”
-Here, five ways these teams help students make their way toward the finish line, according to advisors from around the country:
+Here, five ways these teams help students make their way toward the finish line, according to representatives from around the country:

 1. Graduation Teams create personalized plans for each student.

-“I know the enrollment process and the challenges of being a working learner,” says Donald Robinson, who is an Enrollment Advisor.
+“I know the enrollment process and the challenges of being a working learner,” says Donald Robinson, who is an Enrollment Representative.
 “I eliminate the guesswork to help my students feel confident and secure, so they can focus on learning.”

 2. They encourage students to stay focused.

-Eric Peterson, an Enrollment Advisor, checks in regularly.
+Eric Peterson, an Enrollment Representative, checks in regularly.
 “I remind my students that they must be proactive, self-disciplined and intentionally working on their assignments every day.
 If you want to move your action plans ahead, you must write them down and dedicate the time to complete them.
 School is an intense venture and you have to plan for downtime, time for family and schoolwork.”

 3. They provide support, no matter where students are in their program.